JagnathReddy/StudySmart/README.md

             tokenid: Authentication token for the user.
         >Request Body:
             {
-                "id": "Mv4ntzmYxMh7o1Z2yhPB"
+                "id": ExpenseId
             }
-            id: ID of the expense to be shared.
+            id: ID of the expense to be shared and made public.

         >Response:
             Status Code: 302 Found (Redirect)